 Chapter 16 – Your Hidden Friend

 Our hidden friend is our mind, more especially our subconscious mind.
-Learn to appreciate it and programme it properly, and you will get so much out of it!
+Learn to appreciate it and program it properly, and you will get so much out of it!

 What is the subconscious?